 All I Want for Christmas is Coal and ARLP Stock Dividends

-First of all, I want to say I am an environmentalist.
+First of all, I want to say I am an environmentalist (founder of EmissionsTax).
 I’ve believed in global warming since the day the concept was first explained to me.
 I thought it through, like I do every concept.
 Riding a bike for years as my only transportation, nothing bothered me more than breathing in smoke or smog.
 You will never realize how devastating car exhaust is to your lungs than when you are cruising through dense Los Angeles traffic on a bicycle.

 I’ve also heard coal is pretty dirty – Acid Rain type stuff.
 I want to make this article a pragmatic and common sense explanation as to why sequestered coal power generation is the best choice for energy production in the US, and later to explain why the stock ARLP is a great value at it’s current price.

 So Why do I want Coal for Christmas

 Our world is heating up due to things we burn.
 Not just the emissions , but the actual heat of the combustion.
 We take solids and vaporize them,

 Now, if you look at the 37% Electricity rate, you will see how it is slightly larger than transportation.
 It does not show that there are at least 3 forms of combustible fuels used to generate electricity: Oil, Natural Gas, and Coal.

 I read Power Surge by Ben Bova which talked a senator’s energy plan that was environmentally friendly and his struggles to get it passed.
 Introducing MHT technology and it’s ability to turn coal exhaust into methanol, a cleaner burning version of gasoline for transportation.
 This got me thinking a lot about efficient energy production.